-From pit to port, and from wellhead to LNG tanker, the resources sector’s supply chain are complex and long
+From pit to port, and from wellhead to LNG tanker, the resource industry’s supply chains can be complex and long

-Timely access to competitively-priced infrastructure services such as rail, water, port, energy, pipelines, mobile and internet are imperative to support industry growth.
+Timely access to competitively-priced infrastructure services such as rail, water, port, energy, pipelines, roads, mobile and internet services are imperative to support industry growth.
 The government’s planning and coordination of infrastructure is essential.

 QRC works with member companies and government to secure efficient and predictable systems, regulation and administration.
 Queensland, with its significant exports of energy and minerals is reliant on competitively priced economic infrastructure to deliver products to global and domestic markets.